maned/goblin/README.md

 In addition, you can feel free to use an already hosted CouchDB instance -- like signing up for one for free at IrisCouch (http://iriscouch.com) if you don't want to install couch locally.

+##Using IrisCouch as your CouchDB instance

+I've found that, for developement, it's often too much to download and run CouchDB on your local machine.
+If you want to get started faster, without installing it, you can follow these instructions and create a CouchDB instance on a remote host (like IrisCouch.com)

+These steps explain how to do it with a hosted CouchDB on IrisCouch (for free)
+1. Go to IrisCouch.com and sign up for a free instance.
+2. Take the url for the instance you recieved and visit it.
+3. For security, in the lower right hand corner, add an admin account.
+Write the credientials down.
+4. Create a new database (like you would in any CouchDB instance) and write it down.
+5. Go to db.js in Gobln.
+6. Insert the name, port (443 if it's over HTTPS), username, password and database name in the file.
+7. Go and get started, like a boss!

+Here is an example:

+     var db = new(cradle.Connection)('https://subdomain.iriscouch.com', 443, {
+	     auth: {
+		    username: 'username',
+		    password: 'password'
+	     },
+	     cache: false
+     }).database('db_name');

 If you have any issues installing, please provide feedback on where these instructions are not illumintating enough!
 You can report an issue on GitHub for this to be fixed, or even email me directly (see: Feedback).

 ---